 - Check computer drives for removable media – Open the DVD drive to check for disks and make sure there is no disk in your floppy drive, as well.

 - Backup and remove sensitive documents – Backup your files to another computer or an external hard drive.
 You have to assume someone at the shop will be peeking at this info–even if they don’t, that data might not be there when your computer is shipped back to you.
+It is common for a major brand name retailer to even factory image your computer when they have it, so beware of that.

 - Remove favorites from browser – Copy or export your favorites (bookmarks) from your browser and then delete them from your computer.
 This is less for privacy than for security.